Sydney the Pit Bull mix loves toys so much he eats them

 And that’s not the only reason he’s ended up at the vet

-With their hearts set on adopting a pit mix, Mally and Scott were excited to bring Sydney home.
+With their hearts set on adopting a Pit Bull mix, Mally and Scott were excited to bring Sydney home.
 He quickly adjusted to hiking through the Colorado mountains and endless playtime with his mixed-breed dog sister, Bowie.

 From the moment Sydney joined his family, he was showered with love and security.
 Mally is a retired vet tech and worked in an emergency vet hospital.
-Not wanting to leave anything to chance, she immediately signed Sydney up for Fetch by The Dodo pet insurance.
+Not wanting to leave anything to chance, she immediately signed Sydney up for Fetch Pet Insurance.

 "Life with Syd and Bowie around means there's never a dull moment," Scott said.
 Sydney's adventurous nature has sometimes led to unexpected vet visits — proving their choice to get pet insurance was a good one.